PhilipSchmid/echo-app/README.md

 ![Build and Push Docker Image](https://github.com/philipschmid/echo-app/actions/workflows/build.yaml/badge.svg) ![Go Syntax and Format Check](https://github.com/philipschmid/echo-app/actions/workflows/test.yaml/badge.svg)

-Tiny golang app which returns a timestamp, a customizable message, the hostname, the request source IP, and optionally the HTTP request headers.
+Tiny golang app which returns a timestamp, a customizable message, the hostname, the request source IP, the node name (if set), and optionally the HTTP request headers.

 ## Configuration Options
 - `MESSAGE`: A customizable message to be returned in the JSON response.
 If not set, no message will be displayed.
+- `NODE`: The name of the node where the app is running.
+This is typically used in a Kubernetes environment.
 - `PORT`: The port number on which the server listens.
 Default is `8080`.
 - `PRINT_HTTP_REQUEST_HEADERS`: Set to `true` to include HTTP request headers in the JSON response.
 By default, headers are not included.